Lacrosse in Pennsylvania: College lacrosse in Pennsylvania

-College lacrosse beginnings
+History

+19th century

-The first lacrosse team in North America was the Montreal Lacrosse Club, established in Montreal, Quebec, Canada by dentist, Dr. William George Beers.
-A demonstration of lacrosse was given by the Caughnawaga Indians in Montreal in 1834, which resulted in growing interest by Canadian settlers.
+The first lacrosse team in North America was the Montreal Lacrosse Club, established in Montreal, by dentist, William George Beers.
+In 1834, a demonstration of lacrosse was given by the Caughnawaga Indians in Montreal, which resulted in growing interest by Canadian settlers.
 By the 1850s, Beers codified the game by adding rules and structure.
 Beers also petitioned for lacrosse to be named Canada's national sport, which led to the formation of the National Lacrosse Association.
 Montreal Lacrosse Club created the first set of written rules of the game of lacrosse.
 In 1860, Beers wrote up the codes, rules of the game, reducing the length of games and limiting the number of players to 12 per side.
-The first game played under these new rules was at Upper Canada College in 1867, where Upper Canada lost to the Toronto Cricket Club 3–1.
+In 1867, the first game played under these new rules was played at Upper Canada College in Toronto, where Upper Canada lost to the Toronto Cricket Club 3–1.

-Intercollegiate lacrosse in the United States can trace its roots to 1877 when New York University beat Manhattan College two to zero.
-Also in 1877, the Boston Lacrosse Club started up at Harvard, though a true varsity team at Harvard was not established until 1880.
-In 1879, the United States Amateur Lacrosse Association was formed by John R. Flannery, a well-known Canadian club player to coordinate the efforts of private, amateur lacrosse clubs in several Northeast cities, including one club that formed in Bradford, Pennsylvania.
-Flannery had grown up in Canada, been a member of the Montreal Shamrocks Lacrosse Club, and subsequently moved to the United States where he played for a number of amateur east coast clubs.
-In 1878 he organized a game billed as the National Championship between Union Lacrosse Club and Ravenswood Lacrosse Club of New York City.
+Intercollegiate lacrosse in the United States can trace its roots to 1877, when New York University beat Manhattan College two to zero.
+Also in 1877, the Boston Lacrosse Club started at Harvard University, and the Harvard lacrosse team was established three years later, in 1880.

+In 1879, the United States Amateur Lacrosse Association was formed by John R. Flannery, a Canadian club player, to coordinate the efforts of private, amateur lacrosse clubs in several cities in the Northeastern United States, including a club that formed in Bradford, Pennsylvania.
+Flannery grew up in Canada, where he was a member of the Montreal Shamrocks Lacrosse Club, and subsequently moved to the United States where he played for a number of amateur east coast clubs.
+In 1878, he organized a game billed as the National Championship between Union Lacrosse Club and Ravenswood Lacrosse Club of New York City.
 Encouraged by the turnout of some 40,000 spectators, Flannery set about organizing the disparate lacrosse clubs into a cohesive organization.
 Ravenswood Lacrosse Club with John Flannery went on to influence lacrosse at several other colleges, playing a well-publicized game against New York University in 1879.